 The Common Stock of the Company is traded under the symbol "ITIC" on the NASDAQ Stock Market LLC.
-The number of record holders of common stock at December 31, 2012 was 347.
+The number of record holders of common stock at December 31, 2013 was 334.
 The number of record holders is based upon the actual number of holders registered on the books of the Company at such date and does not include holders of shares in "street name" or persons, partnerships, associations, corporations or other entities identified in security position listings maintained by securities depositories.
 The following table shows, for the periods indicated, the high and low sales prices of the Company's Common Stock as reported on the NASDAQ Global Market, and cash dividends declared.

-20 12 20 11 High Low High Low First Quarter \$ 49.78 \$ 35.80 \$ 34.38 \$ 30.01 Second Quarter \$ 56.93 \$ 45.50 \$ 43.67 \$ 29.61 Third Quarter \$ 67.50 \$ 48.17 \$ 39.26 \$ 28.79 Fourth Quarter \$ 70.31 \$ 56.99 \$ 38.78 \$ 34.40
+20 2012 High Low High Low First Quarter \$ 72.96 \$ 60.10 \$ 49.78 \$ 35.80 Second Quarter \$ 75.02 \$ 66.00 \$ 56.93 \$ 45.50 Third Quarter \$ 77.62 \$ 67.97 \$ 67.50 \$ 48.17 Fourth Quarter \$ 83.55 \$ 73.31 \$ 70.31 \$ 56.99

-The Company paid cash dividends of \$0.08 in the fourth quarter of 2012 and \$0.07 per share in the first three quarters of 2012 and all four quarters of 2011, respectively.
+The Company paid cash dividends of \$0.08 each quarter in 2013 and the fourth quarter of 2012 and \$0.07 in the first three quarters of 2012, respectively.

 The Company's current dividend policy anticipates the payment of quarterly dividends in the future.
-The declaration and payment of dividends will be in the discretion of the Board of Directors and will be dependent upon the Company's future earnings, financial condition and capital requirements.
+The declaration and payment of dividends will be at the discretion of the Board of Directors and will be dependent upon the Company's future earnings, financial condition and capital requirements.
 The Company's ability to pay dividends is also subject to certain regulatory restrictions on the payment of dividends by its insurance subsidiaries as described in the "Liquidity and Capital Resources" section of "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations," and Note 2 to the Consolidated Financial Statements included in Item 8 of this Form 10-K.

-The following table provides information about purchases by the Company (and all affiliated purchasers) during the quarter ended December 31, 2012 of equity securities that are registered by the Company pursuant to Section 12 of the Exchange Act:
+The following table provides information about purchases by the Company (and all affiliated purchasers) during the quarter ended December 31, 2013 of equity securities that are registered by the Company pursuant to Section 12 of the Exchange Act: